-The Fitbit Sense is one of the best Fitbits around right now, and builds on the success of the Fitbit Versa line with several thoughtful new upgrades.
+The Fitbit Sense is one of the best Fitbits, and builds on the success of the Fitbit Versa line with several thoughtful upgrades.
 It's designed to put you in charge of your wellbeing, helping you understand your body and mind, and make changes to improve your physical and mental health.
 It succeeds, for the most part – even better than its sequel, the Fitbit Sense 2.

 Case size: 40mm x 40mm x 12mm

 Operating system: Fitbit OS

 Like many of the best smartwatches and best fitness trackers, it includes an ECG sensor to detect signs of atrial fibrillation, but its stress monitoring function is what really stands out, and is something everyone can benefit from and use every day – not just in a health crisis.
 It's a shame that many of the tools for managing your stress levels (such as meditation sessions and mindfulness tutorials) are only available to Fitbit Premium subscribers, but the Sense comes with a six-month free trial, so you can get a lot of benefit from them even if you choose not to extend the subscription afterwards.

 The fitness tracking features offered by the Sense are also impressive, particularly if you're interested in training using heart rate zones.
 There's a wide range of activity tracking options, and together the watch and Fitbit app provide you with a set of workout appropriate stats once you've finished.

 The ECG feature wasn't available at launch, but was activated in October 2020 via a firmware update.
 In June 2021, Fitbit began rolling out a new firmware update for the Fitbit Sense and Versa 3 that added audible Google Assistant notifications, new goal celebrations, and the ability to more easily change the watch face.
 Some users also received a new 'snore detection' tool as part of a public beta test.